dagbjorn/microcoffee/README.md

 ### The microservices
 The application is made up by four microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.

-By default, the application uses https on the frontend as well as between the frontend and the backend REST services. https is a requirement in Chrome and Opera to get the HTML Geolocation API going.
+The application supports both http and https on the frontend as well as between the frontend and the backend REST services.
+However, https is a requirement in Chrome and Opera to get the HTML Geolocation API going.
+Also, browsers are not particulary happy with mixed content (mix of http and https connections), so pure use of https is recommended.

 #### microcoffee-database
 Contains the MongoDB database.
 The database image is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.